 There are more than 40 Christian post-secondary institutions across Canada offering degrees, diplomas and certiﬁcates.
 Schools vary in size from a few dozen students to a few thousand, but taken together they are home to more than 17,000 students.
 In addition to religious and theological studies, these schools offer arts, science, business and pre-professional programs, as well as graduate degrees.
 Here we proﬁle seven schools that have 500 or more full-time degree students.
 Enrolment totals below include part-time students.
-Tuition is for academic year 2020-21 and includes compulsory ancillary fees.
+Tuition is for the academic year 2021-22 and includes compulsory ancillary fees.

 Ambrose University | Calgary

 Denomination: Christian and Missionary Alliance and Church of the Nazarene Canada

-Ambrose’s 16-hectare campus features a student residence, library, gym and academic centre.
-It offers bachelor of arts degrees with majors including psychology, business, Christian studies, English literature, history and music, plus a bachelor of science in biology, a bachelor of business administration, a bachelor of education and several theological bachelor’s and master’s degrees.
+Ambrose’s 16-hectare campus features a student residence, library, gymnasium and academic centre.
+It offers bachelor of arts degrees with majors including psychology, business, Christian studies, English literature, history and music.
+Ambrose also offers a bachelor of science in biology, a bachelor of business administration, a bachelor of education and several theological bachelor’s and master’s degrees.

 Canadian Mennonite University | Winnipeg

 Denomination: Canadian Mennonite and Mennonite Brethren

-CMU’s Shaftesbury campus offers five undergraduate degrees in science, business administration, music, music therapy and arts—the latter offers 19 majors—and graduate degrees in theology, ministry, peace-building and collaborative development, as well as an M.B.A.
-Programs offer interdisciplinary interaction and experiential learning.
-A student-faculty ratio of 18 to 1 gives students a quality connection with their professors.
-CMU operates Menno Simons College, which specializes in international development and conflict resolution studies and is affiliated with the University of Winnipeg), as well as the Outtatown program, which takes students on learning and service trips around the world.
+CMU’s Shaftesbury campus offers five undergraduate degrees in science, business administration, music, music therapy and arts—the last-named offers 19 majors—and graduate degrees in theology, ministry, peace-building and collaborative development as well as an MBA.
+Programs offer interdisciplinary interaction and experiential learning, and the student-faculty ratio of 18 to 1 gives students a quality connection with their professors.
+CMU operates Menno Simons College, which specializes in international development and conflict resolution studies and is affiliated with the University of Winnipeg.

 Crandall University | Moncton, N.B.

-Crandall University’s campus offers modern classrooms, athletic facilities and an apartment complex, as well as a traditional residence.
-Academic offerings include bachelor’s degrees in arts, science, business, education, organizational management and theology, as well as three master’s programs.
+Crandall University’s campus offers modern classrooms, sports facilities and residence.
+Academic offerings include bachelor’s degrees in arts, science, education, business administration, kinesiology and theology, as well as three master’s programs.
 Education students who want to continue working have an option to take classes one day a week, on Saturdays.
 A gap year program offers opportunities to study abroad.
-Students can represent the Crandall Chargers on one of nine sports teams.
+Students can represent the Crandall Chargers on any of its nine sports teams.